Arden Oral Surgery

 Creating a foundation of trust is our ultimate goal in addition to making certain to provide the best possible care for our patients; we are committed to making your surgical experience as pleasant as possible.
 Each patient begins their introduction to our practice with an individual consultation with our oral surgeon to discuss your concerns and explain your diagnosis and review treatment options.
 If treatment is recommended, for minor procedures, surgery can typically be done on the same day.
 However, a complex treatment plan, request for sedation option or an involved medical history will require a second appointment to provide treatment on another day.

 We understand that some people may feel uneasy about dental visits, and even more apprehensive about oral surgery, but we feel that after your first oral surgeon consultation appointment you will agree that it can be a relaxing and positive experience.
-If you have any questions or concerns feel free to contact us at our Elk Grove oral surgery office.
-The Elk Grove office also offers general dental services and orthodontic services.
+If you have any questions or concerns feel free to contact us at our Arden oral surgery office.
+The Arden office also offers orthodontics services and general dentist services.

 What is Oral and Maxillofacial Surgery?